 What is measles?
 Measles is a respiratory disease caused by a virus.
-Symptoms of measles include fever, a blotchy widespread rash and runny nose, cough and red eyes Who is affected?
-Mostly young children, but adults may also be affected, if non-immune or immunocompromised How is it spread?
-Via breathing, coughing or sneezing (AIRBORNE) Measles is so contagious that anyone exposed to it who is not immune will probably get the disease (secondary attack rate > 90%) How can infection with measles be prevented?
-Airborne precautions AND Isolation OR cohorting during outbreaks Measles is a vaccine preventable illness Period of infection risk?
-Incubation period: 8-12 days from exposure to measles onset.
-Contagious period: 3-5 days before rash until 4 days after rash appears.
-Immune- compromised patients have prolonged virus excretion.
-Recommendations for PATIENTS with measles Patient placement Prioritise measles patients for single room isolation Cohort isolate if multiple cases Do not transfer patients to other wards or clinical areas Equipment Do NOT share equipment between patients e.g. oxygen saturation probe Precautions Institute AIRBORNE precautions (see Transmission based Precautions) Display warning sign on door Keep the door to the room CLOSED at all times Recommendations for HEALTH WORKERS working with measles Immunity All staff must know their measles immunity status Precautions for staff Personal protective equipment (PPE) Face masks are NOT necessary for health workers who are immune to measles but may be worn as part of the Airborne Precaution protocol Wear gloves when dealing directly with patients or carrying out procedures Wear aprons when in contact with respiratory secretions or mucous membranes Discard PPE immediately in the red plastic lined HCRW box
+Symptoms of measles include fever , a blotchy widespread rash and runny nose , cough and red eyes .
+Who is affected?
+Mostly young children, but adults may also be affected, if non-immune or immunocompromised.
+How is it spread?
+Via breathing, coughing or sneezing (AIRBORNE).
+Measles is so contagious that anyone exposed to it who is not immune will probably get the disease (secondary attack rate > 90%).
+How can infection with measles be prevented?
+Airborne precautions AND isolation OR cohorting during outbreaks.
+Measles is a vaccine preventable illness Period of infection Incubation period: 8-12 days from exposure to measles onset. risk?
+Contagious period: 3-5 days before rash appears until 4 days after rash appears.
+Immune-compromised patients have prolonged virus excretion.
+Recommendations for or PATIENTS with measles Patient placement Prioritise measles patients for single room isolation.
+Cohort isolate if there are multiple cases.
+Do not transfer patients to other wards or clinical areas Equipment Do NOT share equipment between patients e.g., oxygen saturation probe.
+Precautions Institute AIRBORNE precautions (see transmission-based precautions).
+Display warning sign on door.
+Keep the door to the room CLOSED at all times Recommendations for or HEALTH WORKERS working with measles Immunity All staff must know their measles immunity status.
+Health care professionals who are immune may nurse the patient.
+Precautions for Staff who are either pregnant or are unsure of their immune status should avoid contact with measles unless wearing appropriate PPE. staff If possible, they should work in another clinical area for the duration of the outbreak.
+Refer pregnant staff members with measles exposure to Occupational Health.